Docs

 Alarms

 An alarm serves as a task for a user to follow up on problematic events.
 Alarms are created automatically from an event, if this is configured for the event trigger.
 Users can take actions in the real world to resolve the cause of the alarm.
-Once the alarm is no longer active, i.e. the latest event is not problem or warning anymore, it can be closed marking its resolution.
+Once the alarm is no longer active, i.e. the latest event has been suppressed or is not problem or warning anymore, it can be closed marking its resolution.

 Managing alarms